CE : 2

-Nerve Damage Related to Implant Dentistry: Incidence, Diagnosis, and Management is organized by Dental Learning Systems, LLC and will be held from Nov 01, 2018 - Nov 30, 2021.
+Nerve Damage Related to Implant Dentistry: Incidence, Diagnosis, and Management is organized by Dental Learning Systems, LLC.
+This Online CME Conference will be held from Nov 01, 2018 - Nov 30, 2021.

-The target audience for this medical event is for Dentists.
+The target audience for this online medical event is for Dentists.
 This CME Conference has been approoved for a maximum of 2.00 Self Study Credits.

-Proper patient selection and treatment planning with respect to dental implant placement can preclude nerve injuries.
-Nevertheless, procedures associated with implant insertion can inadvertently result in damage to branches of the trigeminal nerve.
-Nerve damage may be transient or permanent; this finding will depend on the cause and extent of the injury.
+Proper patient selection and treatment planning with respect to dental implant placement can prevent nerve injuries.
+Nevertheless, procedures correlated with implant insertion can involuntarily result in damage to branches of the trigeminal nerve.
+Nerve damage may be temporary or permanent; this conclusion will depend on the cause and extent of the injury.
 Nerve wounding may result in anesthesia, paresthesia, or dysesthesia.
-The type of therapy to ameliorate the condition will be dictated by clinical and radiographic assessments.
-Treatment may include monitoring altered sensations to see if they subside, pharmacotherapy, implant removal, reverse-torquing an implant to decompress a nerve, combinations of the previous therapies, and/or referral to a microsurgeon for nerve repair.
-Patients manifesting altered sensations due to various injuries require different therapies.
+The kind of therapy to ameliorate the condition will be recorded by clinical and radiographic assessments.
+Treatment may involve monitoring altered sensations to see if they subside, pharmacotherapy, implant removal, reverse-torquing an implant to decompress a nerve, combinations of the previous therapies, and/or referral to a microsurgeon for nerve repair.
+Patients exhibiting altered sensations due to various injuries require different therapies.
 Transection of a nerve dictates immediate referral to a microsurgeon for evaluation.
 If a nerve is compressed by an implant or adjacent bone, the implant should be reverse-torqued away from the nerve or removed.
-When an implant is not close to a nerve, but the patient is symptomatic, the patient can be monitored and treated pharmacologically as long as symptoms improve or the implant can be removed.
-There are diverse opinions in the literature concerning how long an injured patient should be monitored before being referred to a microsurgeon.
+When an implant is not close to a nerve, but the patient is symptomatic, the patient can be monitored and treated pharmacologically as long as symptoms progress or the implant can be eliminated.
+There are various opinions in the literature concerning how long an injured patient should be monitored before being referred to a microsurgeon.

-• Discuss and differentiate between signs of nerve damage
+• Explain and distinguish between signs of nerve damage

-• Explain when to refer a patient to a microsurgeon if there are altered neural sensations
+• Describe when to refer a patient to a microsurgeon if there are altered neural sensations

-• Describe techniques that will help to avoid nerve injuries
+• Outline procedures that will assist to avoid nerve injuries